Noah-Boulton/CSC225/Assignment02/README.md

 # Assignment 2 for CSC 225- Algorithms and Data Structures I at UVic
-The program takes as inputa sequence S of n numbers and sorts these numbers in increasing order using the following variant of mergesort, called chunk mergesort.
+The program takes as input a sequence S of n numbers and sorts these numbers in increasing order using the following variant of mergesort, called chunk mergesort.

 ### Compile - java ChunkMergesort.java